-The objective of this report is to provide an independent and robust assessment of the potential environmental effects of implementing a drought permit at Aled Isaf, over and above those arising due to natural effects of drought and those which would occur under "normal" abstraction licence conditions.
+The objective of this report is to provide an independent and robust assessment of the potential environmental effects of implementing a drought permit at Aled Isaf - Llyn Aled, over and above those arising due to natural effects of drought and those which would occur under "normal" abstraction licence conditions.

-Aled Isaf is located in Welsh Water's Clwyd Coastal Water Resource Zone (WRZ).
+Aled Isaf and Llyn Aled are located in Welsh Water's Clwyd Coastal Water Resource Zone (WRZ).
 The Clwyd Coastal WRZ supplies the population in the northern coastal and inland area in the vicinity of Rhyl and Prestatyn.